SolaceDev/maas-docs-online/docs/group_getting_started/ggs_signup.rst

 Step 2: Create a messaging service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once you have logged into the console, you will be brought to the My Services page.
-This page will show you all of the various messaging services you have created in Solace PubSub+ Cloud.
-To create your first messaging service, follow the steps below.
+**Tip:** When logged in you will be brought to the My Services page.
+This page will show you all the messaging services you have created in Solace PubSub+ Cloud.

+**Create your first messaging service**
 1. Press the Create Service button.
-2. You must then select a **plan type**, enter a **service name**, and choose the **cloud provider and region** where you would like to create your messaging service.
+2. You must then select a **plan type**
+   **Tip:** For your first messaging service, select the **Free Plan** or **Nano** depending on your account setup.
+3. Enter a **service name**
+4. Choose the **cloud provider and region** for your messaging service by selecting the map and choosing from the available    providers and regions.
+5. Enter a messaging service name of **My First Service**.
+6. Press the **Start Service** button to complete the process.
+7.The service will be created and the Service Details page will be displayed.
-3. For your first messaging service, select the **Free Plan** or **Nano** depending on your account setup.
-Solace PubSub+ Cloud gives you access to different plan types that will give various levels of messaging performance.
+**Tip:** Solace PubSub+ Cloud gives you access to different plan types that will give various levels of messaging performance.
 By default, a new Solace PubSub+ Cloud account only has access to the free plan.
 Later on, you may request access to additional plans by selecting them and pressing the request access button.
-4. Enter a messaging service name of **My First Service**.
-Messaging services are identified in the console by their name.
-5. Press on the map and choose one of Solace PubSub+ Cloud's available providers and regions.
-If the region you prefer isn't available, you can contact Solace PubSub+ Cloud support and ask for your region to be supported.
+**Tip:** If the region you prefer isn't available, you can contact Solace PubSub+ Cloud support and ask for your region to be supported.
 For your first messaging service, choose the region closest to where your application will run.
-6. You can then complete the process by pressing the Start Service button.

 To see these steps in action, watch the following video.
 .. raw:: html

 	<video class="video" width="768" height="480" muted onclick="this.paused ? this.play() : this.pause();" controls>